First Time Campers

 Before the summer, we’ll host an online orientation for all first time campers.
 We will answer all your questions about preparing for camp, signing up for activities, camp food, opening day and much more.
-But, don’t worry if you miss the orientation, we record them so will be happy to send you the link to watch at your convenience.
+But, don’t worry if you miss the orientation, please click here for our New Camp Orientation video for this summer.

 Preparing For Camp

 Packing for camp is the beginning of each camper’s independent camp experience.
 Parents receive a detailed Packing List with everything you’ll need to bring.
 Remember nights at camp can be chilly so bring some warm layers!

 An extreme outdoor sleeping bag is not necessary since the campers will be sleeping indoors and a mattress will be provided.
 We recommend a sleeping bag, pillow and fitted sheet but you are more than welcome to bring comforters, blankets and sheets if you wish.

 What if I don’t know anyone else at camp?